finleysg/bhmc2/punch-list.md

 * Google analytics
 * Move payment form to reactive forms
 * Enable manual registration for events (cash flag?)
+* Bug: if skins are not available, don't show them in the signup

 ###Reports:
 * Event report (copy of existing)